mullvad/browser-extension/README.md

 Mullvad Browser Extension requires the following permissions:

+- `cookies` to be able to autologin to Mullvad Leta
 - `management` to be able to recommend third party extensions
 - `privacy` to disable webRTC
 - `proxy` to configure and use Mullvad proxy servers